-FOR WEEK OF FEBRUARY 16, 2020
+FOR WEEK OF MAY 24, 2020

 Motorists are reminded to wear safety belts and drive with caution, courtesy, common sense, and patience as they travel through work zones.
 Remember, speeding fines are doubled in work zones.